 High Quality of Life

-Studies show again and again that Switzerland and its cities offer one of the highest standards of living worldwide.
+The 2017 Mercer study ranked Basel as one of the top ten cities with the highest quality of living worldwide.
 When you live in Basel, nothing is more than a few steps away.
 Museums, restaurants and clubs as well as parks and playgrounds.
 Breath-taking modern residential and office buildings, but also a medieval town centre and historic districts from the 19th century.
 Kleinbasel, multicultural and hip, versus the quieter and family-friendly residential areas at the fringes of the city.
 And all of this is easily accessible on foot, by bicycle, by bus, tram or car.
 Finally, Basel’s location on the borders of France and Germany makes it an ideal starting point for excursions into Alsace or the Black Forest.

 Good schools, secure jobs